 He began his career as a secondary school teacher in Northamptonshire holding a variety of roles including pastoral, staff development and special educational needs support posts.
 His local government career began with East Sussex County Council where he held a variety of posts covering in-service training, special educational needs, resources, strategic planning and support services as well as spending a period in the Executive Office.
 From 1997 he was Assistant Director in the new unitary authority in Brighton and Hove.
 Initially responsible for Parent and Pupil Services he took a lead role in the strategic planning for Children’s Services and the creation of the Children, Families and Schools directorate that drew together education and children’s social services.
 Between 2003 and 2007 he worked in the London Borough of Greenwich first as Director of Education and subsequently as Director of Children’s Services.

-Rebecca started her teaching career in 2000 following the completion of a BA(Hons) in Primary Education with QTS from the University of Wales.
+Rebecca started her teaching career in 2000 following the completion of a BA (Hons) in Primary Education with QTS from the University of Wales.
 Her first post was teaching in Year 4 at a Junior school in Wrexham, which later amalgamated with the attached infants in 2005, to form Ysgol Heulfan.
 Following the amalgamation she requested a move into the Nursery class where she began implementing Foundation Phase initiatives and took on the role of Assistant Headteacher.
 In 2009 Rebecca achieved Grade 1 ‘Outstanding’ in all areas of Foundation Phase learning from Estyn (the inspection body of Wales).
-The setting the first in North Wales to achieve this.
+The setting was the first in North Wales to achieve this.

 Her success within Foundation Phase led to Rebecca being called upon by Wrexham LA to offer advice and support to other schools in the county.
 She presented at conferences and shared her expertise with both existing teachers and those training to be teachers at Glyndwr University.
 In 2014 Rebecca gained the National Professional Qualification for Headship following a gruelling exam and interview which she describes as “just like being on BBCs The Apprentice!!”